magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 	curl -I -k https://www.mymagento.biz.c.sv7gVom4qrpek.ent.magento.cloud -vo /dev/null -HFastly-Debug:1

-The output for this command can be lengthy so the following is a summary:
+The output for this command can be lengthy so the following is a summary only:

 	* STATE: INIT => CONNECT handle 0x600057800; line 1402 (connection #-5000)
 	* Rebuilt URL to: https://www.mymagento.biz.c.sv7gVom4qrpek.ent.magento.cloud/